 How have we done this?

 For starters, we’ve been conducting live events for almost 10 years.
-Live events such as Ignition 2018 provide a powerful, intense, immersive 3 day experience.
+Live events such as Private Practice Summit 2018 provide a powerful, intense, immersive 3 day experience.
 This provides physical therapy private practice owners with all of the physical therapy marketing tools they need to transform their clinics into cohesive, well-oiled machines.
 This is a fact, because there is no company in the United States of America that provides the entire spectrum of physical therapy marketing and physical therapy billing services that we do.
 Yes, if you need help with billing, we can provide you with an affordable billing service with the industry’s lowest rates.
 If you work with our billing service, we’ll beat any competitors rate, guaranteed or send you a $100 Amazon gift card if you feel we wasted your time.

 For more advanced private practice owners, we conduct our two day Private Practice Mastermind Workshops (held three times a year).
 Exclusive practice building content is presented to a select group of private practice owners.
 These practice owners are the go-getters, the heavy rollers who take action, delegate and get things done.
 We provide them with all the physical therapy business skills to get more patients, hire staff and seamlessly implement our referral generation systems.